Host service won't start

 Open the folder

-C:\Program Files (x86)\Remote Utilities - Host\Logs, compress/zip the html files found there and send us the zipped archive, along with the Windows Events Log file (
+C:\Program Files (x86)\Remote Utilities - Host\Logs, compress the html files in the folder and send us the compressed file along with the Windows Events Log (